curl/everything-curl/ftp.md

 ## Authentication

 FTP is one of the protocols you normally do not access without a user name and password.
-It just happens that for systems that allow "anonymous" FTP access you can login with pretty much any name and password you like.
+It just happens that for systems that allow anonymous FTP access you can login with pretty much any name and password you like.
 When curl is used on an FTP URL to do transfer without any given user name or password, it uses the name `anonymous` with the password `ftp@example.com`.

 If you want to provide another user name and password, you can pass them on to curl either with the `-u, --user` option or embed the info in the URL: